AryamanSultania/tabula_1/README.md

 INFO: Unfortunately I don't use MacOS anymore, so I won't be able to develop this further.
+You are free to fork this though!

 <img alt="NixOS" src="images/Tabula-512.png" width="150px"/>